-Day 15: Dali - Kunming
+Day 15: Dali - Kunming Meals: B, L, D

-Enjoy some relaxed sightseeing around the symmetrical Three Pagodas before boarding the bullet train approximately 2.5-hours to Kunming, the capital of Yunnan Province.
+Enjoy some relaxing sightseeing around the symmetrical Three Pagodas, before boarding the bullet train approximately 2.5 hours to Kunming, the capital of Yunnan province.

 Three Pagodas - Presented in a perfect triangle, the Three Pagodas date back to the 9th century and were built under the Nanzhao State.
 Made of brick and white mud, the Pagodas are known for their resilience, having survived many natural disasters, including earthquakes.